leandroed/invoice-back/README.md

 - IDE of your choice
 - (optional) Docker
 - SQLServer database
+- Run script in database located in scripts directory

 - You should set the following environment variables, the first is for your database connection and the second is for the url to get the invoices: